 The GCC Administration of Justice program offers a Certificate of Completion and an Associate of Science degree options.
 The core curriculum and electives cover the study of the theory and practice of administration of justice in America, law enforcement, private security, the court and corrections systems.
 The coursework provides individuals an opportunity to obtain the necessary knowledge of Administration of Justice and skills required for police, correctional, probation and/or parole officers, investigators, and private security guards.
 GCC program graduates often choose to continue their education at a four-year college/university.

-Students interested in pursuing a Bachelor’s degree should meet with an academic and/or transfer counselor to discuss transfer requirements.
+Students interested in pursuing a Bachelor’s degree should meet with an academic and/or transfer counselor to discuss their specific transfer requirements.

 Key Skills and Characteristics